steventete/YouTubeCommentScraper/README.md

 - **Real-time Pagination**: Load comments progressively for large datasets without overwhelming the system.
 - **Easy to Use**: Enter a YouTube video ID, set your preferences, and scrape away!

-> [!TIP]
-> For optimal performance, ensure you use a valid YouTube video ID.

 ## Technologies Used

 This project is powered by: